ironArray/Blosc2-Btune/README.md

 |       zstd |      2 |     1 |       4 |         0 |           4 |        16 |        16 |  0.000267 |       286x |          CLEVEL |    SOFT | -
 ```

-Furthermore, the Blosc Development Team provides a service in which BTune can use
-a neural network model trained for your data so that it asserts better the combination
-of codecs and filters.
-To use it, once the Blosc Development Team has trained the model, you have to set the
-`BTUNE_MODELS_DIR` to the path were the model files are and BTune will use it right
+Additionally, the Blosc Development Team offers a service in which BTune can utilize a neural network model trained specifically for your data to better determine the optimal combination of codecs and filters.
+To use this service, once the Blosc Development Team has trained the model, you need to set the `BTUNE_MODELS_DIR` to the directory containing the model files.
+BTune will then use the trained model automatically.
-away!

 ```shell
 PYTHONPATH=.
 BTUNE_BALANCE=0.5 BTUNE_TRACE=1  BTUNE_MODELS_DIR=./models_sample/ python examples/schunk_roundtrip.py